thomasdesr/roast/README.md

 # Roast: Simplified mTLS for AWS

-**Roast simplies deployment mutual TLS authentication by building on top of your existing AWS IAM identities rather than requiring a separate Certificate Authority.**
+**Roast simplifies deployment mutual TLS authentication by building on top of your existing AWS IAM identities rather than requiring a separate Certificate Authority.**